homics/instructions/homics/docs/user-guide/containers.md

 ## Todo's

-// remove we will do it for them build the app : mvn clean install -D skip.tests
+// remove we will do it for them build the app : mvn compile -Pcompile-front

 Create the docker images.
 docker image build -t homics/gateway:0.0.1 .